Mid September 2024

 September 20th.
 Cloudy, with fresh north-easterly wind.

 A busy autumn day commencing with over 100,000 waders on the high tide roost, 2 Cattle Egrets disappearing into the gloom out east, the Richard's Pipit still on the Old Saltmarsh edge, 2 Honey Buzzards and at least 3 Yellow-browed Warblers, with sightings at Mill Hill, North Car Park, West Dunes and the Plantation.
-A Cattle Egret was on Tennyson's sands with 2 Great White Egrets, a Curlew Sandpiper and a Common Sandpiper.
-Other birds around were 3 Redstart (including 1 ringed) , a Pied Flycatcher, 7 Stonechat, 4 Whinchat, several new Song Thrushes and a Redwing, the regular Hobby and 4 Marsh Harriers.
+A Cattle Egret was on Tennyson's Sands with 2 Great White Egrets, a Curlew Sandpiper and a Common Sandpiper.
+Other birds around were 3 Redstarts (including 1 ringed), a Pied Flycatcher, a Spotted Flycatcher, 7 Stonechat, 4 Whinchat, several new Song Thrushes, a Redwing, the regular Hobby and 4 Marsh Harriers.

 A morning ringing session in East Dunes produced 10 new birds: a Chiffchaff, 2 Robin, 2 Blackcap, a Tree Pipit, 2 Goldfinch, a Redstart and a Dunnock; and 2 retraps: a Robin and a Chiffchaff.